gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 disappointed cry.

 "*La*, over there," Razi said, pointing.
 "See?"
-A pair of trolls with long orange hair---the kind the Bantangui called "orangutans"---swung from branch to branch through the pines.
+A pair of trolls with long orange hair—the kind the Bantangui called "orangutans"—swung from branch to branch through the pines.

 "Whoa," Erileine said in awe.